Shahad7/Silhouettr/README.md

-# 🎯 Silhouettr
+# 🎯 Shape Guess Challenge

 An innovative visual puzzle game built on Reddit's Devvit platform where creativity meets challenge.
-Players become both artists and puzzle solvers, creating intricate visual riddles using Unicode shapes and challenging others to decode their artistic arrangements.
+Players become both artists and puzzle solvers, creating intricate visual riddles using Unicode shapes and challenging others to decode their artistic arrangements through Reddit's integrated gaming experience.

-## What is Silhouettr?
+## What is Shape Guess Challenge?

-Silhouettr is a dual-mode creative puzzle game that transforms simple Unicode symbols into engaging visual brain teasers.
+Shape Guess Challenge is a comprehensive puzzle game that transforms simple Unicode symbols into engaging visual brain teasers.
 Using a palette of 10 carefully selected black geometric shapes (●, ▮, ▲, ★, ♦, ▼, ◆, ⬛, ⬤, ▪), players craft recognizable objects, patterns, scenes, or abstract concepts on a responsive digital canvas.

-The game features two complementary gameplay modes:
+The game features three integrated gameplay modes that create a complete creative and competitive ecosystem:

 ### 🎨 **Create Mode** - Become the Puzzle Master
 Design custom visual challenges using a professional-grade shape manipulation system:
-- **Advanced Canvas Editor**: Drag-and-drop positioning with pixel-perfect precision
+- **Advanced Canvas Editor**: Drag-and-drop positioning with pixel-perfect precision using percentage-based coordinates
 - **Real-time Shape Controls**: Live resizing (2-30% scale) and 360° rotation with visual feedback
-- **Interactive Handles**: Hover-activated resize (⇕) and rotation (↻) controls for fine-tuning
+- **Interactive Handles**: Hover-activated blue resize handles (⇕) and green rotation handles (↻) for fine-tuning
 - **Smart Validation**: Prevents saving incomplete challenges and provides helpful guidance
+- **Local Storage**: Challenges automatically save to browser storage for instant access
 - **Unlimited Creativity**: No restrictions on complexity - create simple icons or elaborate scenes

-### 🎮 **Play Mode** - Master the Puzzles
+### 🎮 **Play Mode** - Master Local Puzzles
-Solve community-created challenges with comprehensive performance tracking:
+Solve locally-created challenges with comprehensive performance tracking:
 - **Visual Analysis**: Study static shape arrangements to identify hidden meanings
-- **Smart Timing System**: Automatic timer activation on first guess attempt
+- **Smart Timing System**: Automatic timer activation on first guess attempt (allows unlimited study time)
 - **Attempt Analytics**: Track solving efficiency with detailed attempt counting
 - **Instant Feedback**: Real-time validation with encouraging messages for incorrect guesses
 - **Achievement Celebration**: Success screens with performance metrics and completion times
+- **Challenge Library**: Browse and select from all your saved challenges with difficulty indicators

+### 🏆 **Challenge Mode** - Reddit-Integrated Competition
+Experience server-backed challenges with leaderboards and social features:
+- **Default Challenges**: Pre-built challenges available immediately upon app installation
+- **Real-time Performance Tracking**: Server-side session management with precise timing and attempt counting
+- **Global Leaderboards**: Compete with other Reddit users on completion time and attempts
+- **Persistent Progress**: Your performance is saved and ranked across the Reddit community
+- **Social Integration**: Challenges tied to specific Reddit posts for community engagement
+- **Live Competition**: Real-time leaderboard updates showing your position among all players

 Built as a React TypeScript application for Reddit's Devvit platform, the game integrates seamlessly into Reddit posts, making it instantly accessible to millions of users without requiring external downloads or account creation.

+## What Makes This Game Unique?

+### 🎨 **Interactive Shape Creation System**
+Unlike static puzzle games, Shape Guess Challenge features a sophisticated drag-and-drop editor where players can:
+- **Position shapes with pixel precision** using percentage-based coordinates that work across all devices
+- **Resize shapes dynamically** from 2% to 30% of canvas size with real-time visual feedback
+- **Rotate shapes 360 degrees** with intuitive circular drag controls for perfect orientation
+- **Layer and overlap shapes** to create complex visual narratives and depth

+### 🏆 **Dual-Layer Gaming Experience**
+The game uniquely combines local creativity with global competition:
+- **Local Creative Mode**: Build and solve personal challenges with instant feedback and local storage
+- **Reddit-Integrated Challenges**: Server-backed challenges with real-time leaderboards and community competition
+- **Seamless Mode Switching**: Players can create locally and compete globally within the same interface
+- **Progressive Difficulty**: Start with default challenges, then explore community-created content

+### 🧩 **Community-Driven Puzzle Ecosystem**
+Every player is both creator and solver, generating an endless stream of unique challenges:
+- **Personal Challenge Libraries**: Each player builds their own collection of visual puzzles
+- **Reddit Post Integration**: Challenges are embedded directly in Reddit posts for maximum accessibility
+- **Global Leaderboards**: Compete with the entire Reddit community on solving speed and efficiency
+- **Social Sharing**: Challenges can be shared and solved within Reddit communities with persistent rankings

+### 📱 **Mobile-First Reddit Integration**
+Specifically designed for Reddit's mobile-heavy user base:
+- **Touch-optimized controls** with hover states that work on both desktop and mobile
+- **Responsive canvas** that maintains perfect proportions across all screen sizes
+- **Native Reddit experience** - no external apps or downloads required
+- **Instant accessibility** - playable directly within Reddit posts with automatic user authentication

 ## Current Game Features